Jai (rapper): Music career

 Her music career started in 2009, with the independently released extended play, Focus.
 The first studio album from Jai, Culture Shock, released on August 2, 2011 by Outlet Records Music Group, and this was her debut album on the Billboard charts, and those were the Christian Albums chart at No. 45 and the Top Gospel Albums chart at Mo.
 25. This album received a three and a half out of five review from Rapzilla, and it was called a "groundbreaking album" by Jonathan Kemp at The Christian Music Review Blog review.
 AllHipHop called her one of Five Christian Hip-Hop Acts You Should Know alongside Tedashii, Lecrae, Da' T.R.U.T.H. and Flame.
-She is a featured on artist on the song "Identity" that's on No Filter by Json.
+She is a featured artist on the song "Identity" that's on No Filter by Json.

 Personal life

-She is married to Isiah Williams, and together they reside in St. Louis, Missouri, with their daughter, Taylor Alyssa Williams.
+She resides in St. Louis, Missouri, and mother of, Taylor Alyssa Williams.
 Jai is currently on staff as Worship Pastor at Faith Church and is a host for Joyce Meyer Ministries conferences.
 She is an ordained minister, and a 2003 graduate of Webster University receiving her Bachelor's degree in Communications.